Step 1: Orientation Materials

 - To help students assess their readiness for the course by identifying prerequisite areas of knowledge

-- To communicate our course goals and content to colleagues
+- To communicate course goals and content to colleagues

 - To include clear explanations of optional and/or required software, including any additional costs

 We have already taught you about Banner and Moodle.
 It is important to know how these two systems work and how you can use them to the best of your ability.
-Banner is where go to schedule, view your course listings and grades, and see your financial aid status.
-Moodle is where you go to take your classes.
+Banner is where t0 go to schedule, view your course listings and grades, and see your financial aid status.
+Moodle is where you go for course material.
 Below is a video on how you can access course information through Banner

 You need to have the following required technology for your Online Courses:

-- Know to send and receive emails through your Nicholls account.
+- Know how to send and receive emails through your Nicholls account.